General

 Similar Species

-Hooded Merganser: Bufflehead has smaller bill, dark eyes, and lacks black breast bars and brown belly.
+Hooded Merganser: Bufflehead has smaller bill, dark eyes, and lacks black breast bars and black border on the white head patch.